SNodeC/snode.c/README.md

 Equivalent to the server instance a client instance provides a view [overloaded `connect()`](#connect-methods) methods whose arguments also vary depending on the network layer used.
 Though, every `connect()` method expects a *lambda function* as one of its arguments.

-Here it is assumed that we talk to an IPv4 server which runs on the same machine (*localhost*) as the client.
-Thus we pass the host name *localhost* and port number `8001` as arguments to the `connect()` method.
+Here it is assumed that we talk to an IPv4 server which runs on the same machine as the client.
+Thus we pass the host name `localhost` and port number `8001` as arguments to the `connect()` method.

 ``` cpp
 #include "EchoClientContextFactory.h"